stolen/lumi-remote-acn003-rev/README.md

 Notes on reverse engineering some Aqara devices — wireless E1 mini switch and E1 USB hub
 Keywords: `lumi.remote.acn003`, `lumi.remote.acn004`, `WXKG16LM`, `WXKG17LM`, `aqara`, `switch`, `E1`, `wireless`, `tlsr8258`, `zigbee`

+## TL;DR
+If you have a flash dump, just use [`fw/extract_ota.py`](fw/extract_ota.py) to extract OTA images.
+Otherwise, you can spoof a firmware version to trick MI or Aqara app into pushing an update, then find URL in logs and download the image.
+To force original firmware to accept OTA, use [`make_ota.py`](https://github.com/devbis/z03mmc/blob/master/tools/make_ota.py)` -v FAKE_VER` where `FAKE_VER` is slightly higher than installed one

 ## The problem and the task
 I have a bunch of Aqara E1 switches (ones with relays and wireless ones) and I want to use Zigbee binding.
 Binding allows simple automations (this wireless switch controls that wired one) to work when hub is down (or there is interferention on coordinator).